 It should come as no surprise that the fields of psychology and marketing pair well together.
 In fact, the best marketing campaigns are rooted in behavioural science.

-If you can understand why people do what they do, then you can predict their behaviour and this allows you to communicate better with them, anticipate their needs and design products that are going to provide value.
+If you can understand why people think, feel and act the way they do, then you can predict their behaviour.
+This allows you to communicate better with them, anticipate their needs and design products that are going to provide value – overall making you an excellent marketer.

 Why is psychology integral to marketing?

-Dr Virginia Weber, course director for the Bachelor of Marketing (Psychology) in the Deakin Business School, says understanding psychology is fundamental for consumer-focused marketing careers.
-‘Understanding who your target market is, what they're looking for, how to communicate to them, and how to reach them where they are, is actually quite fundamental to being successful in marketing,’ she says.
+Dr Jay Zenkić, course director for the Bachelor of Marketing (Psychology) in the Deakin Business School, says understanding psychology is fundamental for consumer-focused marketing careers.
+‘Understanding who your target market is, what they're looking for, how to communicate to them, and how to reach them where they are, is fundamental to being successful in marketing,’ he says.

-While there is a natural synthesis between marketing and psychology it’s something that is very seldom exploited directly.
-‘In a typical marketing degree, with no psychology embedded, you will find psychology discussed in terms of segmenting and targeting – so just a basic understanding of how to classify consumers,’ Dr Weber says.
-‘You will have a single class or unit on consumer behaviour, which actually specifically draws from the principles of psychology, to understand consumers and anticipate what they're going to do.’
+While understanding psychology can greatly improve marketing efforts, these two skills aren't often paired.
+‘In a typical marketing degree, with no psychology embedded, you will find psychology discussed in terms of segmenting and targeting – so just a basic understanding of how to classify consumers,’ Dr Zenkić says.
+‘You will have a single class or unit on consumer behaviour, which specifically draws from the principles of psychology, to understand consumers and anticipate what they're going to do.’

 In contrast, Deakin’s Bachelor of Marketing (Psychology) covers all principles of psychology – social psychology, cognitive psychology, personality psychology, and understanding consumers in a lot more depth than you would otherwise get in a typical marketing degree.